-- 1. Installing ATOM locally - 2.
-Working with Development tooling - 3.
-Services Development against ATOM platform - 4.
+- 1. Working with Development tooling - 2.
+Services Development against ATOM platform - 3.
 Deploying, Upgrading & Operating Services in ATOM

 In the Appendix, additional examples, extensions, library utils and FAQs are available in detail.

 Intended Audience

 This document is meant for the reader who is interested in developing network services or applications against ATOM.